These Are the Best (and Cheapest) Times to Visit Alaska (Video)

 The Best Time to Visit Alaska for Snow

 May through September remains the busiest time of year for tourism in Alaska, but many folks are just as content planning a trip in winter.
 Why?
 Snow.
-With recent reports on the record-breaking snowfall in Alaska, the months of December, January, February, and March represent a fantastic opportunity to tackle Alaska’s magical snow-blanketed terrain by Nordic skiing, snowmobiling, classic Alaskan dog mushing.
+With reports on the record-breaking snowfall in Alaska, the months of December, January, February, and March represent a fantastic opportunity to tackle Alaska’s magical snow-blanketed terrain by Nordic skiing, snowmobiling, classic Alaskan dog mushing.

 The Best Time to Visit Alaska for the Aurora Borealis